A divorce can be financially taxing and the tax consequences, if not understood, will cause distress. Some tales of hard times divorce with lessons.

 Divorce Is Always Hard

-Divorce as an emotionally taxing event that has been depicted often in literature and film.
-Most will think of the 1989 film, The War of the Roses (based on book of same name by Warren Adler), in which an ongoing vitriolic battle between Michael Douglas and Kathleen Turner turns self destructive.
+Divorce is an emotionally taxing event that has been depicted often in literature and film.
+Most will think of the 1989 film, The War of the Roses (based on the book of the same name by Warren Adler), in which an ongoing vitriolic battle between Michael Douglas and Kathleen Turner turns self-destructive.
 There is We Don’t Live Here Anymore, a 2004 movie by John Curran, based on the short stories We Don’t Live Here Anymore and Adultery by Andre Dubus (whose son is Andre Dubus III, House of Sand and Fog).
 There is Kramer vs. Kramer, the 1979 Academy Award winner with Dustin Hoffman and Meryl Streep, based on the book by Avery Corman.
 My favorite divorce book and movie, however, is The Accidental Tourist, novel by Anne Tyler.
 Marriage can end with anger, greed or the need for revenge but for William Hurt (Macon Leary) and Kathleen Turner (Sarah), far more subdued than in The War of the Roses, marriage ends with profound sadness, in loneliness and alienation.
 The two who love each other, both need but are unable to offer comfort to the other.
 They drift apart, Sarah unable to stop herself from blaming and Macon unable to start living again following an unbearable loss.
 Their son was shot and killed in a robbery.
-Sarah, a take charge person, believes that Macon “could have taken steps’ to prevent their son’s death.
+Sarah, a take-charge person, believes that Macon “could have taken steps’ to prevent their son’s death.
 Macon, bearing some guilt, withdraws from life, writing a series of books for reluctant travelers called The Accidental Tourist.
-In a sense we are all accidental tourists subject to the whims of life’s exigencies.
+In a sense, we are all accidental tourists subject to the whims of life’s exigencies.
 Macon’s life reignites accidentally with the help of a quirky, dog training woman (Geena Davis), with a young son, who draws him out of his shell.
 Read the book and learn why Anne Tyler is said to make one laugh and cry at the same time.
 That is also my regular reaction to reading the Internal Revenue Code.

 Divorce When Times Are Hard